samirraihan/taskManagementLaravel/README.md

 9. php artisan migrate
 10. Run the project on http://localhost:8050/
 11. I have tested sending emails by using Mailtrap.
 So can test using Mailtrap.
+12. I have added PostMan Collection if needed to test.
+Root->postmanCollection

 DB details: